Budget Engagement

 • Participatory Budgeting

-Participatory budgeting is a process that allows community members to determine how to best address the needs of their communities by turning ideas into actual project proposals, voting on which projects to fund, and Mecklenburg County providing the funding for winning projects.
+Mecklenburg County began its participatory budgeting pilot in summer 2022.
+This process allowed community members to determine how to best address the needs of their communities by turning ideas into actual project proposals and voting on which projects to fund.
+Mecklenburg County provided $3 million in funding for winning projects.
+Projects are currently being implemented by the County.